jwdunn1/testcase/README.md

 ### Overview

 The goal of the project is to first implement a prototype controller in Python and then translate that code into C++ with some modifications that will improve its robustness and performance.
-The following report consists of 9 sections:
+The following report consists of 8 sections:
 <pre>
+**01 Implementation**
-  01 Body rate control
+01.1 Body rate control
+01.2 Altitude control
-  02 Roll-pitch control
+01.3 Roll-pitch control
-  03 Altitude control
+01.4 Yaw control
-  04 Lateral position control
+01.5 Lateral position control
-  05 Yaw control
-  06 Calculating the motor commands in C++
+01.6 Motor commands in C++
+**02 Flight evaluation**
-  07 Python controller flight performance
+02.1 Python controller performance
-  08 C++ controller flight performance
+02.2 C++ controller performance
-  09 References
+**03 References**
+Books, research papers, and tools
+**04 Appendix**
+04.1 Rotation matrix
+04.2 Angular velocity
+04.3 Thrust computation
 </pre>
 See also the `controller.py` script, the log file `Logs/TLog.txt`, and the associated repository files `QuadController.cpp` and `QuadControlParams.txt` at: https://github.com/jwdunn1/FCND-Controls-CPP.